-Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again.
+Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again

 In a Sept.
 23 note to the staff, Cesar Conde, the chairman of NBC News, offered glowing congratulations about their success in covering the pandemic and the campaign: “You are all charging hard, and doing incredible work.
 In the midst of all of that, it can be tough to stop and reflect, let alone find the time to really think about our mission, our business, and what steps we need to take to ensure that we continue to be the best-in-class for years to come.”

-The graphics at the bottom of Conde’s note described the news group’s mission and values in lofty terms, and touted this as its purpose: “To inform and inspire the world through our journalism.”
+The graphics at the bottom of Conde’s note described the news group’s mission and values in lofty terms and touted this as its purpose: “To inform and inspire the world through our journalism.”

-There has been plenty of good work in recent months, which makes it sad — as well as appalling — that the top brass at NBC News turned its back on those aims with this craven decision.
+There has been plenty of good work in recent months, which makes it sad — as well as appalling — that the top brass at NBC News turned their backs on those aims with this craven decision.

 READ MORE by Margaret Sullivan: